Hakeem Jeffries

-Hakeem Sekou Jeffries (/hɑːˈkiːm/ hah-KEEM; born August 4, 1970) is an American politician and attorney who has served as House minority leader and leader of the House Democratic Caucus since 2023.
-Currently in his seventh term, Jeffries has been the U.S. representative for New York's 8th congressional district since 2013 and served three terms as a member of the New York State Assembly from 2007 to 2012.
+Hakeem Sekou Jeffries (/hɑːˈkiːm/ hah-KEEM; born August 4, 1970) is an American politician and attorney serving since 2013 as the U.S. representative for New York's 8th congressional district.
+From 2007 to 2012, he represented the 57th district in the New York State Assembly.
+A member of the Democratic Party, Jeffries has served since 2023 as the leader of the House Democratic Caucus and House minority leader.

 Jeffries was born in the New York City borough of Brooklyn and raised in the Crown Heights neighborhood.
 He attended law school at New York University, graduating with honors and becoming a corporate lawyer before running for elected office.
 Both his state assembly district and congressional district are anchored in Brooklyn.

 In Congress, Jeffries chaired the House Democratic Caucus from 2019 to 2023.
 The members of the caucus unanimously elected him to succeed Nancy Pelosi as leader in November 2022.
 This made him the first African American to lead a party in either chamber of the United States Congress.

 Early life and career

 Jeffries was born on August 4, 1970, at the Brooklyn Hospital Center in the Downtown Brooklyn district of New York City, to Marland Jeffries, a state substance-abuse counselor, and Laneda Jeffries, a social worker.
 He has one brother, Hasan.
 He grew up in Crown Heights, Brooklyn, and is a lifelong member of the Cornerstone Baptist Church.

 Jeffries graduated from Midwood High School, a public school, in 1988.
 He then studied political science at Binghamton University, graduating in 1992 with a Bachelor of Arts degree with honors.
 During his time at Binghamton he became a member of the Kappa Alpha Psi fraternity.

-Jeffries continued his education at the McCourt School of Public Policy of Georgetown University in Washington, D.C., earning a Master of Public Policy (M.P.P.) degree in 1994.
+Jeffries continued his education at the Georgetown Public Policy Institute of Georgetown University in Washington, D.C., earning a Master of Public Policy (M.P.P.) degree in 1994.
 He then attended the School of Law of New York University in Lower Manhattan, where he was a member of the NYU Law Review.
 He graduated magna cum laude in 1997, with a Juris Doctor degree and delivered the student address at Convocation.

 Upon graduating from law school, Jeffries became a law clerk for Judge Harold Baer Jr. of the U.S. District Court for the Southern District of New York.

 From 1998 to 2004, Jeffries was in private practice at the law firm Paul, Weiss, Rifkind, Wharton & Garrison.
 In 2004, he became a corporate litigator for television companies Viacom and CBS, where among other matters he worked on the Super Bowl XXXVIII halftime show controversy.
 During Jeffries's time at Paul, Weiss, he also served as director of intergovernmental affairs for the New York State Chapter of the National Association of Minority Contractors (construction contractors) and as the president of Black Attorneys for Progress.